You guys, it’s been a year. One whole year. Happy birthday, Minimalist Baker! The cutest baby I’ve ever had (so far).

 Make these cupcakes to enjoy this summer, and in the meantime just know that we love that you’re here and want you to stick around probably forever.
 Or at least until the internet dies.
 If this next year is anything like our first year, we know it will be a friggin’ blast.
 Cheers!

-- Scoop 1/2 cup chocolate ice cream into two small sundae dishes.
-Top with vegan hot fudge, crushed oreos, and a healthy scoop each vanilla ice cream.
+- Scoop half of the chocolate ice cream into two small sundae dishes.
+Top with vegan hot fudge, crushed Oreos, and a healthy scoop each vanilla ice cream.